Poove Poochudava (TV series): Reception

+Ratings

 In March 2021, the marriage track of Poove Poochudava between Shakthi and Aadhitya Yogi, Shakthi found that Shiva was not married with Sangeetha and he got conscious.
 Then Shiva also found Shakthi was in Delhi with the help of Mahi.
 Then Shiva stopped the marriage of Shakthi with Yogi.
 Finally they both reunited after 8 years.
-These theme episodes preview of ZEE5 was trending on YouTube and one of those was in #1 on Trending for two days with 5.5 million views.
+These theme episodes preview of ZEE5 was trending on YouTube and one of those was in #1 on Trending for two days with 22 million views.

 Title song

 The title song written by lyricist Daa.
 Ko, composed by Vishal Chandrasekhar and sung by Rita.